Welcome to the

 A technical bibliography for research on positional mechanosynthesis is available here.
 The first patent ever filed on positional diamond mechanosynthesis is available here.
 See also the Nanofactory Collaboration website for the larger context of this research.

 Fundamentals of Nanomechanical Engineering (2009-10, in preparation).
 This course textbook, intended for use by 2nd or 3rd year college students in advanced engineering programs, will provide a solid grounding in the practical design of molecular scale machines composed of rigid covalent solids, with a strong emphasis on diamond and diamondoid materials.
 After an introduction to the unique aspects of nanoscale machinery and a review of the computational tools currently available to assist such designs, the mechanical characteristics of key materials and the fundamentals of load, stress, stiffness, and mechanical failure in nanoscale machinery will be explored in detail.
 This will be followed by discussions and examples of specific nanomechanical components and compound machines including bearings, fasteners, gears, linkages, drive mechanisms, motors and pumps, mechanical energy controllers, sensors, and programmable materials.

-Molecular Assembler website, last updated on 19 July 2007
+Molecular Assembler website, last updated on 23 October 2017.
+Ukrainian translation.

 since 27 June 2003